debsouryadatta/100xdevs-cohort-2.0-harkiratSingh/WEEK21/README.md

 - Firstly just variables for keeping the state in backend,
 - Then using good class format
 - Finally with Singleton pattern with classes
+- Using Redis for PubSubs, creating the singleton class for subscribing and unsubscribing to diff. stocks, storing the subscribed userIds inside a Map(Stock -> [UserIds])
+- Messages get logged whenever a new message is published through a separate terminal